sudo-addy/rust/4_ownership/notes4.md

 > Stack memory is limited (MB), heap memory can be larger (GB)
 > Stack memory is freed when function ends, heap memory persists until explicitly freed

+# Scope
+> In rust scope is the block of code where one varible is valid
+> After the block of code the block of code become unusable like the out of the scope

 # questions
 ✅ Q1: What is ownership in Rust and why is it important?